The Shining

 The link between waste and murder is introduced early, first as ironic – cannibalism is palatable to children if they learn about it on TV (television is always associated with waste; even the famous line “Here’s Johnny!” alludes to the Tonight Show) – and then as innocuous when Jack asks Danny whether he’s finished “bombing the universe” in the game room.
 But as the movie progresses the connection grows more serious.
 Even by the end Kubrick isn’t finished with the topic.
 It’s no accident that his next film, Full Metal Jacket, is also about how the destructive arrogance of the United States leads to murder.

-Considering how many references to America there are in The Shining, it has to be significant that one thing is distinctly not American.
+Given how often The Shining points to America, it’s remarkable that one thing is distinctly not American.
 The Grady family – Delbert Grady and his twin girls – speak with British accents.
-But if we compare the Torrance family’s tenure in the Overlook Hotel to the U.S.A.’s role in world affairs, we have our answer.
-Before the United States took over, the British Empire was the world’s “caretaker”.
-The 1921 photo of Jack Torrance at the end is not so mysterious after all; it posits a historical cycle of recurring arrogance, wastefulness, and murder.
+The British Empire, after all, had preceded the United States as the world’s “caretaker”.
+The photo of another Jack Torrance at the end is not so mysterious after all; it posits a historical cycle of recurring arrogance, wastefulness, and murder.

 CONNECTIONS: